AustinClojure/workshop-docs/Pages/8-add-state.md

          {:name "Sally"  :message "Hungry for some pizza?"}]))
 ```

-Now `chat-messages` is pointing to the `atom` protecting our vector of hashes.
+Now `chat-messages` is pointing to the `atom` protecting our vector of hashes instead of just a vector.

 Because `chat-messages` is pointing to the `atom`, we can't simply `map` over it in `index-view`.
-Now, we have to tell Clojure that we want to generate HTML for the contents of the atom.
+We have to dereference it first.
+We want to tell Clojure that we want to generate HTML for the contents of the atom.
 This allows Clojure to ensure the messages are always read in a consistent state, even though something could be modifying them.

 > Reading what's stored in an `atom` is called "dereferencing" and is represented by the `@` character.